tonsky/rum/README.md

 ### Writing your own mixin

-Many applications have very specific requirements and custom optimization opportunities, so odds are you’ll be also writing your own mixins.
+Many applications have very specific requirements and custom optimization opportunities, so odds are you’ll be writing your own mixins.

-Let’s see what Rum component really is.
+Let’s see what a Rum component really is.
 Each Rum component has:

 - A render function
 - One or more mixins